DPDK/dpdk/doc/guides/prog_guide/overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The mbuf library provides the facility to create and destroy buffers
-that may be used by the Intel® DPDK application to store message buffers.
+that may be used by the DPDK application to store message buffers.
-The message buffers are created at startup time and stored in a mempool, using the Intel® DPDK mempool library.
+The message buffers are created at startup time and stored in a mempool, using the DPDK mempool library.

 This library provide an API to allocate/free mbufs, manipulate control message buffers (ctrlmbuf) which are generic message buffers,
 and packet buffers (pktmbuf) which are used to carry network packets.